• Skip to main content

 • It is so simple to prep.
 There is really not a lot to prepping this beefy pasta skillet.
 Cook your pasta and while it cooks, brown the meat and then add in veggies.
 Toss everything together with cheese in the end and dinner is served.

 • Leftovers are the best!
-I love this ground beef pasta recipe even better the second day.
-When the flavors and spices really have time to soak in and meld together, it's so so amazing.
+I love this easy ground beef recipe even better the second day.
+When the flavors and spices really have time to soak in and meld together, it’s so so amazing.

-• Uses kitchen and pantry basics.
+• Uses kitchen and pantry staples.
 Nothing crazy or out of the ordinary in this recipe.
 Everything in this dinner is in the kitchen for us at all times.
-Its a great recipe when I pull out some beef to thaw and need an idea of what to whip up because I know a grocery run won't be necessary.
+Its a great recipe when I pull out some beef to thaw and need an idea of what to whip up because I know a grocery run won’t be necessary.

 Ground beef and shells pasta in bowl with fresh parsley and basil on top.